WORDS WITH LOGICAL CONTENT IN PROBABILITY PROBLEMS

 [c] Find the probability that neither is a Republican.
 (See [3] above)

-[a] Find the probability that at least one bulb is good.
-(See [1] above)
+[b] Find the probability the one bulb is good and

 [c] Find the probability that neither is a bad bulb.
 (See [3] above)